micangl/cmp-vimtex/doc/TUTORIAL.md

 ## Installation

-Install the plugin through your plugin manager.
+Install the plugin through your plugin manager, and add it as a completion source.
 For example:

 [vim-plug](https://github.com/junegunn/vim-plug):
 ```vim